nnthnkr/chilog/README.md

-# chilog - a very simple c logger
+# chilog - a very simple logger in c
 This is a single header only micro library to log information.
 I use it in my other mini projects.

 We can log 3 types of information: